Urbana, Kansas

-Urbana is an unincorporated community in Neosho County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 30.
+Urbana is a census-designated place (CDP) in Neosho County, Kansas, United States.
+As of the 2020 census, the population was 30.

 History

 Urbana was platted in 1870.
 It was located on the Missouri Pacific Railroad.

 A post office was opened in Urbana in 1870, and remained in operation until it was discontinued in 1957.

-From 1877 to 1878 it was the sight of the short-lived "Esperanza Community", which was described as "a colony of communists."
+From 1877 to 1878 it was the site of the short-lived "Esperanza Community", which was described as "a colony of communists."
 They bought a hotel and ran a newspaper called The Star of Hope.

 Demographics

-For statistical purposes, the United States Census Bureau has defined this community as a census-designated place (CDP).
+Transportation

+The nearest intercity bus stop is located in Chanute.
+Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.